-Learning Outcome - The learner will: Assessment Criterion - The learner can: 1 Understand the role of NHS Counter Fraud 1.1 Identify the main areas of work and the Authority, local anti-crime roles and security objectives of: management work in the NHS NHS Counter Fraud Authority Local anti-crime Security Management.
-1.2 Outline the roles associated with the NHS Counter Fraud Authority.
+Learning Outcome - The learner will: Assessment Criterion - The learner can:

+1 Understand the role of NHS Counter Fraud 1.1 Identify the main areas of work and the

+Authority, local anti-crime roles and security objectives of:

+management work in the NHS NHS Counter Fraud Authority

+Local anti-crime

+Security Management.

+1.2 Outline the roles associated with the NHS

+Counter Fraud Authority.

 2 Understand what constitutes conflict 2.1 Describe the common causes of conflict.

 2.2 Identify the different stages of conflict.

-2.3 Reflect on experience of conflict situations.
-3.1 Explain how to develop strategies to reduce the opportunity for conflict to occur.
-3 Understand strategies to manage and reduce conflict 3.2 Explain how to manage conflict situations to agreed ways of working.
-3.3 Outline the methods and action appropriate for conflict situations.
-4.1 Describe different forms of communication.
-4 Understand the role of communication in 4.2 Explain verbal and non-verbal conflict situations communication in conflict situations.
-4.3 Analyse the impact that cultural differences may have in relation to communication.
-4.4 Identify the cause of communication breakdown.
-4.5 Identify the right conditions for communications.
+2.3 Reflect on experience of conflict

+situations.

+3.1 Explain how to develop strategies to

+reduce the opportunity for conflict to occur.

+3 Understand strategies to manage and 3.2 Explain how to manage conflict situations

+reduce conflict to agreed ways of working.

+3.3 Outline the methods and action

+appropriate for conflict situations.

+4.1 Describe different forms of

+communication.

+4 Understand the role of communication in 4.2 Explain verbal and non-verbal

+conflict situations communication in conflict situations.

+4.3 Analyse the impact that cultural

+differences may have in relation to

+communication.

+4.4 Identify the cause of communication

+breakdown.

+4.5 Identify the right conditions for

+communications.

-· 4.6 Explain the importance of creating the right conditions for communication to succeed.
+4.6 Explain the importance of creating the right conditions for communication to succeed.
 4.7 Explain the behavioural patterns of individuals during conflict.
 4.8 Explain different communication models in relation to conflict.
 4.9 Explain the warning and danger signals displayed by individuals during conflict situations.
 4.10 Explain the signs that may indicate the possibility of a physical attack.
-5.1 Explain procedural and environmental factors in decision-making.
+5 Understand the procedural, environmental and legal context of violence in the workplace 5.1 Explain procedural and environmental factors in decision-making.
 5.2 Explain the importance of keeping a safe distance in conflict situations.
 5.3 Explain the use of 'reasonable force' as describe in law and its limitations.
-6.1 Outline the range of support, both short and long-term, available to those affected by a conflict situation.
+6 Understand own responsibilities following a conflict situation 6.1 Outline the range of support, both short and long-term, available to those affected by a conflict situation.
 6.2 Explain incident reporting using agreed ways of working.
-7.1 Explain the need to provide support to those directly affected.
+7 Understand the support available following a conflict situation 7.1 Explain the need to provide support to those directly affected.
 7.2 Explain the wider organisational benefits of providing support to those affected by conflict.
-8.1 Explain the process to follow after a conflict situation.
+8 Understand the requirements of organisations following conflict 8.1 Explain the process to follow after a conflict situation.